lolilo/VisuaLisPy/README.md

 Users input a program in the provided text field.
 [Clicking](https://github.com/lolilo/lispy_web/blob/master/static/js/ajax.js#L51) the "Render Abstract Syntax Tree" button will activate an Ajax POST request to retrieve a JSON object from the backend.

-For the user input of defining a Fibonnaci function in Scheme,
+For the user input of defining a Fibonacci function in Scheme,

      (define fib (lambda (n) (if (< n 2) n (+ (fib (- n 1)) (fib (- n 2))))))